How does Oxevision work?

 No need for a wearable device.

-No Sound
+No sound

 There is no microphone.
-Oxevision can not pick up any sound.
+Oxevision cannot pick up any sound.

-See more details about the use of vision-based patient monitoring in the Mental Health and Learning Disability Nurse Director Forum’s national guidance
+See more details about the use of vision-based patient monitoring in the National Mental Health and Learning Disability Nurse Director Forum’s national guidance

 Learn more